-SPECIES AVOIDANCE AND MINIMIZATION MEASURES The Contractor will minimize the use of lighting on or near beaches and shield all project-related lights so the light is not visible from any beach.
-If lights cannot be fully shielded or if headlights must be used, the Contractor will fully enclose the light source with light filtering tape or filters.
-The Contractor will reduce the height of exterior lighting to below 3 feet (0.9 meters) and point downward or away from the beach.
-The Contractor will minimize light intensity to the lowest level feasible and, when possible, include timers and motion sensors.
-The Contractor will incorporate the following design measures into the construction or operation of buildings adjacent to the beach to reduce ambient outdoor lighting.
-Notably there will be no buildings constructed adjacent to the beach: tinting or using automatic window shades for exterior windows that face the beach; reducing the height of exterior lighting to below 3 feet and pointed downward or away from the beach; and minimize light intensity to the lowest level feasible and, when possible, include timers and motion sensors.
-Blackburn's Sphinx Moth The State's biologist familiar with BSM will survey for the species and its larval host plants during the wettest portion of the year (November to April or several weeks after a significant rain) and within four to six weeks prior to construction.
-Surveys will include searches for eggs, larvae, and signs of larval feeding (chewed stems, frass, or leaf damage).
-If moths, eggs, larvae, or native 'aiea or tree tobacco over 3 feet tall, are found during the survey then the State's on-call biologist will be informed by the Contractor and the State's biologist will then inform USFWS within 48 hours for additional guidance.
+SPECIES ECIES AVOIDANCE AND MINIMIZATION MEASURES Blackburn's Sphinx Moth The State's biologist familiar with BSM will would survey for the species and its larval host plants during the wettest portion of the year (November to April or several weeks after a significant rain) and within four to six weeks prior to construction.
+Surveys will would include searches for eggs, larvae, and signs of larval feeding (chewed stems, frass, or leaf damage).
+If moths, eggs, larvae, or native 'aiea or tree tobacco over 3 feet tall, are found during the survey aiea or tree tobacco over 3 feet (0.9m), or adult BSM moths are found during surveys, then the State's on-call biologist will the USFWS-would be informed by the Contractor who would then inform USFWS within 48 hours for additional guidance.
 Sometimes the pupating larvae are less visible on mature plants and when uprooting the mature plant larvae could also dislodge and remain in the ground typically within 33 ft (10m) of the parent plant.
-In this scenario, the Contractor will create a 33-ft (10m), disturbance-free buffer where no work activities at all will be performed around the woody host plant to prevent disturbance to any pupating larvae.
-The plant roots will be removed by the Contractor with guidance from the State's on-call biologist 90 days following the initial survey to prevent resprouting. ± If no BSM, 'aiea, or tree tobacco are found during survey, then the Contractor will take measures to ensure that tree tobacco plants do not establish in the project site.
+In this scenario, the Project Contractor would create a 33-ft (10m), disturbance-free buffer where no work activities at all would be performed around the woody host plant to prevent disturbance to any pupating larvae.
+The plant roots will would be removed by the Contractor with guidance from the State's on-call biologist 90 days following the initial survey to prevent resprouting. ‡ If no BSM, aiea, or tree tobacco are found during survey, then the project site staff Contractor would take measures to ensure that tree tobacco plants do not establish in the project site.
 If tree tobacco grows more than 3 feet (0.9m) tall, it may become a host plant for BSM larvae, which can occur in as few as six weeks.
-Therefore, to ensure that tree tobacco does not get established in the project site, dedicated staff with prior completion of the State's Environmental Awareness Program training and visual aids of tree tobacco at various life stages, will survey for tree tobacco every six weeks before, during, and after ground disturbing construction activities within a 33-foot (10m) buffer.
-If tree tobacco is found, the dedicated staff will remove and dispose of the pulled tree tobacco per guidance provided by th

-SPECIES AVOIDANCE AND MINIMIZATION MEASURES Assimulans Yellow-faced Bee If yellow-faced bee nests are observed by the State's on-call biologist during pre-construction surveys, the State's on-call biologist will contact USFWS for further guidance.
+Therefore, to ensure that tree tobacco does not get established in the project site, dedicated staff with prior completion of the State's Environmental Awareness Program training and visual aids of tree tobacco at various life stages the on site biologist would survey for tree tobacco every six weeks before, during, and after construction and before ground disturbing construction and Assimulans Yellow-faced Bee If yellow-faced bee nests are observed by the State's on-call biologist during pre-construction surveys, the State's on-call biologist would contact USFWS would be contacted for further guidance.
 If any ground disturbing activities will occur in or adjacent to known occupied habitat (on the beach or makai side of the highway), a buffer area around the habitat will be required and determined on a site-specific basis through consultation with the USFWS.
-The Contractor will inform HDOT who will consult USFWS for this site-specific buffer area ‡ The Contractor will not collect wood nor have any fires.
-The Contractor will restrict vehicles to existing and temporary construction roads and trails.
-Following completion of the State's Environmental Awareness Program training, the Contractor will post educational signs to inform people of the presence of sensitive species.
-Reasonable and Prudent Measures (nēnē, ae'o) The Contractor will restrict vehicles to existing and temporary construction roads and trails.
-Following completion of the State's Environmental Awareness Program training, the Contractor will post educational signs to
+The Contractor would inform HDOT who would consult USFWS for this site-specific buffer area ‡ No fires or wood collecting.
+The contractor will not collect wood nor have any fires The contractor will restrict vehicles to existing and temporary construction roads and trails.
+Following completion of the State's Environmental Awareness Program training, the contractor will post educational signs to inform people of the presence of sensitive species.